 And a bright spot of seasonal color is achieved by using red caviar (salmon roe) on the little puff biscuits designed for this purpose.

 One nippy cheese, 1/2 cup cream, 8 olives chopped, 1/2 pimento cut in strips.
 Work the cream into the cheese with a fork.
 When smooth, add the olives and pimento.
 Place in suitable serving dish and freeze one hour.

 Remove pimento from large stuffed green olives and cut a piece from the bottom of the olives so that they will stand erect.
 Place the olives in French dressing also and allow to stand 1 hour.

 When ready to serve, arrange a bed of crisp watercress on individual plates.
 In the center place a slice of beet and on the beet set an olive.

-Mash potatoes with a little hot milk and butter, seasoning to taste and making them rather softer than usual.
+Mash potatoes with a little hot milk and butter, seasoning to taste, and making them rather softer than usual.
 Let cool, then put through the pastry tube, one row upon another, until a nest is formed about three inches high.
-Stand in ice box.
+Stand in icebox (refrigerator) to firm.

 Make a cream sauce of flour and milk and stir in the turkey and egg chopped fine.
 Fill potato molds with the mixture, set in oven on a baking sheet and bake until tinged with brown.
 Garnish with red cranberry sauce for Christmas time.

-This is one Christmas appetizer recipe that's always in vogue.
+This Christmas party appetizer recipe is always in vogue.
 Fancy sandwiches are sure to make the foundation of most successful parties.

-To have the bread not too fresh to cut in thin slices, to cream the butter with a spoon before spreading so that it will spread easily, and if the sandwiches have to be made sometimes before they are to be used, to wring a cloth out of cold water, wrap it around the plate of sandwiches and set in a cool place.
+To have the bread not too fresh to cut in thin slices, to cream the butter with a spoon before spreading so that it will spread easily, and if the sandwiches have to be made sometimes before they are to be used, to wring a clean towel out of cold water, wrap it around the plate of sandwiches and set in a cool place.

 Among the sweeter sandwich fillings we have: